javascript-tutorial/en.javascript.info/2-ui/3-event-details/1-mouse-events-basics/article.md

 1. Window-relative: `clientX` and `clientY`.
 2. Document-relative: `pageX` and `pageY`.

 For instance, if we have a window of the size 500x500, and the mouse is in the left-upper corner, then `clientX` and `clientY` are `0`.
-And if the mouse is in the center, then `clientX` and `clientY` are `250`, no matter what place in the document it is.
+And if the mouse is in the center, then `clientX` and `clientY` are `250`, no matter what place in the document it is, how far the document was scrolled.
 They are similar to `position:fixed`.

 ````online
 Move the mouse over the input field to see `clientX/clientY` (it's in the `iframe`, so coordinates are relative to that `iframe`):